 Listen.
-As now-83-year-old Francine Christophe – holocaust survivor, writer, and poet – tells you how her mother and she and her piece of chocolate saved an emaciated woman giving birth in the camp.
+As now-83-year-old Francine Christophe – holocaust survivor, writer, and poet – tells you how her piece of chocolate, her mother, and she saved an emaciated woman giving birth in the camp.
 Not only that – how years later, she was given that chocolate back.

 Hers is a story of human kindness in the face of Nazi horror.
 But, it is also the story of mothers and daughters.
 Of Francine and her mother.
-Of a barely alive mother giving birth to a baby girl.
-Of Francine’s daughter, many years later, asking if her mom might have fared better with psychological counseling after the war.
-Francine’s answer: “No one thought of mental heath then.”
+And, a barely alive mother giving birth to a baby girl.
+It’s also the story of Francine’s daughter, many years later, asking if her mom might have fared better with psychological counseling after the war.
+Francine’s answer: “No one thought of mental health then.”

-Let’s think of mental health now – particularly the mental health of babies and children.
-Their need for a mother they know is emotionally present and strong enough to count on.
-How babies might be alive (but barely) – held in suspension – if they aren’t certain they have that kind of mother.
+Let’s think of mental health now.
+Particularly, let’s think about the mental health of babies and children.
+Their need for a mother they know is emotionally present, strong enough to count on.
+Let’s think about how babies might be alive (but barely) – held in suspension – if they aren’t certain they have that kind of mother.

 This is a psychological fact.

 I see it all the time in my office – in those who didn’t have a mother they could count on as Francine did even in the direst of conditions.
-In children whose attachments are insecure; in adults – who still have a scared little child living inside them; in those who had an inattentive or rejecting mom; who suffered deprivations; lost a mom in one way or in another too early in life.
+Living in suspension is there In children whose attachments are insecure.
+In adults – who still have a scared little child living inside them.
+And, it exists in those who had an inattentive or rejecting mom.
+Suffered deprivations.
+Lost a mom in one way or in another too early in life.

 Pediatrician turned psychoanalyst, D.W.
 Winnicott, provocatively said: “There is no baby without a mother.”
 What does that mean?
 Of course, there is a baby.
 But, what kind of baby – in what kind of state?
 It is terrifying, virtually impossible to be an infant alone.
 It cannot survive.